RSpec25/Tech-Tales/README.md

-Here's a beautifully crafted GitHub README for your "TechTales" app:

----

 # TechTales 📝

 Welcome to **TechTales** – a sleek, modern, Medium-like platform for sharing stories, articles, and knowledge with the world.
 This app is built for developers, writers, and thinkers who love to create and consume content on a smooth, user-friendly platform.